videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-video-track.md

 ##### What is `multiStream`?

-- It will specifiy if the stream should send multiple resolution layers or single resolution layer.
+- It will specify if the stream should send multiple resolution layers or single resolution layer.

 **`multiStream : true`** By default, VideoSDK sends multiple resolution video streams to the server (whether you are using custom video track or not), For instance, user device capabilty is 720p, so VideoSDK sends 720p along with 640p and 480p streams.
 This allows VideoSDK to deliver the appropriate stream to each participant based on their network bandwidth.